wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 ```

-Makefiles are the status-quo for building assembly files, but I'm more used to working with bash scripts so the preceeding is a script that can be used to compile a single assembly file into a binary targetting 32 bit x86.
+Makefiles are the status-quo for building assembly files, but I'm more used to working with bash scripts so the preceeding is a script that can be used to compile a single assembly file into a binary targetting 32 bit x86, and as we are working with a small number of files, we do not need some of te more advanced features of make anyway.

 If a name is passed on the commandline, it will attempt to compile the corresponding .s file.

 For example: